Hands Are Not for Hitting

 A simple, durable board book for toddlers with simple words and bold pictures.
 Each of the pages shows something positive that little ones can do with their hands.
 Lively, diverse characters use their hands in loving, helpful ways in a variety of scenarios.
 The emphasis is on the positive, loving ways to use hands instead of hurting others.
-For other books in this top-selling Best Behavior Series for toddlers.

 Books for Toddlers About Hitting and Shoving

 Toddlers and young children who have strong emotional reactions may resort to hitting.
 It's a fairly common behavior amongst little ones who don't have the vocabulary to express their feelings.
 Sometimes little ones resort to other negative behaviors as well, so reading children's books about biting may be also help to dissuade this form of aggression.

 Fortunately, most toddlers pass through a hitting phase fairly quickly and learn other, more effective ways to resolve conflict.
 Even so, this negative form of expression is one that parents and caregivers want to nip in the bud as quickly as possible.
 Kids' books about bullying share valuable lessons about characters who learn to use words, not hands, to express themselves.

 Reading children's books about hitting, pushing and shoving others is a good strategy to eliminate physical violence.
 These books will help open a conversation with toddlers about other ways to handle their anger.

 Dino may be little, but he is very strong.
 In this board book, Dino learns that his hands should not be used to hit his brother, sister, or even his grandma.
 Vibrant illustrations of cute (and a tad ferocious) dinosaurs paired with simple text sends a message to toddlers that hitting is never the answer.
 Positive behavior and actions are reinforced as an alternative to hurting others in moments of anger.